 Where you are now?

 To get to where you want to be you need to know where you are now.
-Self evaluate your current work situation, your personality, your preferences, your skills and your values.
-This is a good start to drawing out a career plan.
+Evaluate your current work situation and think about your personality, your preferences, your skills and your values.
+This is a good start to creating a career plan.
 Here are a few questions to kick things off:

 What motivates me and what do I enjoy doing?